Manassas Park residents expressed their intense displeasure to city council Tuesday about that would be effective in next month's billing cycle.

 Additionally, units in foreclosure are still considered accounts and so the condo association is left to cover the $52 fee for those vacant units.

 Former Manassas Park Mayor Frank Murphy also spoke out against the proposed increase and told City Council not to do it.

 Council will have to make a decision this month about whether to implement the proposed hike in rates.

-City staff said the increase is needed in order to repair the system, stop the enterprise fund from operating in the red and pay for utilities bonds that are due to increase by $1 million in 2016.
+, stop the enterprise fund from operating in the red and pay for utilities bonds that are due to increase by $1 million in 2016.

 The city is a partial owner of the Upper Occoquan Service Authority and has to contribute to that entities' bond payments.